A Day in the Life of a Student

 Below are some accounts from PA Virtual students.
 None can quite agree on the best aspect of PA Virtual, but some of their favorite parts of the school include:

-- The ability to work at your own pace – which can include doing your favorite, or tackling your hardest, subjects first!
+- Working at your own pace – which can include doing your favorite, or tackling your hardest, subjects first!

 - Getting personalized help from supportive teachers each day